IIT-LAND/reval_clustering/docs/source/experiments.rst

 .. image:: images/testmnist.png
     :align: center

-We now apply ``reval`` with 10-fold cross-validation, number of clusters ranging from 2 to 11 and random labeling iterated 100 times.
+We now apply ``reval`` with 10 repetitions of  2-fold cross-validation, number of clusters ranging from 2 to 11 and random labeling iterated 10 times.
 We again select hierarchical clustering with k-nearest neighbors classifier for number of cluster selection.